Melody12020831/Notebook/docs/Computer_Science/OS/Chapter1.md

 - A program that acts as an intermediary between a user ofa computer and the computer hardware.
 - Operating system goals:
-    - Execute user programs and make solving userproblems easier.
+    - Execute user programs and make solving user problems easier.
     - Make the computer system convenient to use.
 - Use the computer hardware in an efficient manner.